ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Compatibility

-The overlays will not work in Fullscreen Mode.
+The overlays will not work in full-screen Mode.
 They will only work in:
  - Windowed Mode
  - Fullscreen Windowed Mode

-The tool has been tested with Windows 10/11, we have no plans to officially support other operating systems.
+The tool has been tested with Windows 10/11, we have no plans to officially support other operating systems at this time.
+If you'd like to contribute towards a MacOS or Linux-compatible version of the app, please let us know!

-Overlay only works with Display Scaling 100% in Windows Settings (working on a fix).
+The overlay only works with display scaling set to 100% in your Windows Settings.
+I'd say we're working on a fix, but it's relatively low priority.

-#### Main Overlay
+#### Main In-Game Overlay

-The Main Overlay shows each item type with its color and while fetching data it shows a loading bar.
+The main in-game overlay shows each item type with its color and while fetching data it shows a loading bar.
 When you have enough items of a specific item type the image will grey out.
 If you have loot filter manipulation activated, this is the time to refresh your loot filter manually in-game.
-Also if you have sound activated, it will play to remember you to refresh your loot filter.
+Also, if you have sound activated, it will play to remind to refresh your loot filter.

-You can just drag the Main Overlay wherever you want, except if you set the opacity to 0 (better set it to 0.01).
+You can drag the main in-game overlay wherever you want, except in cases where you set the opacity to 0 (it's probably better to set it to 0.01 or some higher value).

  - Show Button: shows/ hides the Stash Tab Overlay
  - Fetch Button: starts fetching items from PoE servers periodically